 The claim of the heir to the British throne that he is related to Vlad the Impaler is based on the genealogical tree contained in the book “The British Chronicles” by writer David Hughes, which features four “variants” by which the family blood of Vlad the Impaler himself was transmitted, through two of his sons, directly to Charles.

 Prince Charles’ love for Romania

-One could possibly say that Prince Charles’ relation with Romania was a fateful encounter.
-What started as a simple visit to the country has become a regular habit, so much so that the Prince now owns several properties in Transylvania’s countryside (in Viscri, in the Zalanului Valley, in Malancrav and in Breb).
-These are all small villages that were relatively unknown even for local tourists, but that have now become important tourist attractions.
-Even from his first visit in Transylvania, Prince Charles was very much impressed about the beauty of the region and the way he was received by locals, that he just had to come back again and again.
+One could say that Prince Charles’ relationship with Romania was a fateful encounter.
+What started as a simple visit to the country has become a regular habit, as the Prince now owns several properties in Transylvania’s countryside (in Viscri, in the Zalanului Valley, Malancrav and Breb).
+These are all small villages that were relatively unknown even to local tourists but have now become important tourist attractions.
+Even from his first visit to Transylvania, Prince Charles was very much impressed by the beauty of the region and the way he was received by locals, that he just had to come back again and again.